TMSI or Temporary Mobile Subscriber Identity

 At a time a device may have three TMSIs, one allocated by MSC, allocated by SGSN and allocated by MME.
 The length is four bytes.
 All bits are 1, represents invalid TMSI.

-MSC allocated temporary IMSI is Tmsi, SGSN allocated temporary IMSI is P-Tmsi (packet-tmsi).
-Allocated by MME is M-Tmsi.
+MSC allocated temporary IMSI is Tmsi, SGSN allocated temporary IMSI is P-Tmsi (packet-TMSI).
+Allocated by MME is GUTI.